jgeewax/git-feature/README.markdown

 All the stupid crap that I type every time is gone!
 And a few of the weirder cases are on there.

-### Now onto the what if's...
+### Now onto the questions...

-##### What if I'm on a feature branch and want to start another off of master?
+#### How do I work on features?

+    $ # (currently on master)
+    $ git feature my-new-feature
+    this will create a feature branch my-new-feature to be merged into master (Y/n): Y

+#### OK, I'm done working.
+How do I integrate my work back into master?

     $ git feature --current
-    my-first-feature
+    my-new-feature
-    $ git feature my-second-feature master
+    $ git integrate master
-    this will create a feature branch my-second-feature to be merged into master (Y/n): Y
+    this will integrate my-new-feature into master (Y/n): Y

+#### What if I want to throw away the feature branch?

     $ git feature --current
-    my-second-feature
+    my-new-feature
+    $ git finish
+    this will integrate my-new-feature into master (Y/n): Y

+#### What if I'm not on master but want to start a feature branch off of master?

+    $ # (not currently on master...)
+    $ git feature my-new-feature master
+    this will create a feature branch my-new-feature to be merged into master (Y/n): Y
+    $ git feature --current
+    my-new-feature
     $ # (This feature is based off of master, not my-first-feature)

-##### What if I want to merge my feature into two separate parent branches?
+#### What if I want to integrate my feature into two different parent branches?

     $ git feature --current
     my-first-feature